Delegating Business Tasks- How to Do it Right

 When you delegate work to team members, spend less time telling them exactly how to do the work.
 Instead, please focus on the desired outcome and allow them to find their process.
 It teaches them new skills and shows that you trust them with responsibility.

-One of the most challenging aspects of being a first-time manager can be delegating tasks to someone else.
+One of the most challenging aspects of being a first-time manager can be Delegating Business Tasks to someone else.
 You might feel obligated to do your work and be scared that you will have to do it yourself if they do not do it well.

 Handing off work can be an uncomfortable process at first.
 But it is not all or nothing, so feel free to delegate small types of work now and then.
 Start by listing tasks you are unsure about, then give them a shot.
 You may discover that you enjoy it!